indranildeveloper/indranildeveloper-kepler.gl/examples/README.md

 # Examples

-A list of examples to demonstrate adding `kepler.gl` to your app.
+A list of examples to demonstrate adding `indranildeveloper-kepler.gl` to your app.
 Each of the examples is a complete project that can be ran locally.

 To start each example, cd into the folder then run: